DataWithBridget/DataWithBridget/README.md

-- 👋 Hi, I'm Bridget - Economics graduate, and Resolution & insight analyst
+- 👋 Hi, I’m Bridget — Economics graduate with a focus on investment research
-- 👀 Passionate about data-driven investment research and African capital markets
+- 📈 Interested in how behaviour, data, and markets shape investment outcomes
-- 🌱 Sharpening Python & SQL for financial modeling and portfolio analysis
+- 🧪 Using Python & SQL for portfolio analysis, simulations, and market research
-- 💞️ Open to collaborating on financial inclusion or investment research projects
+- 🌍 Exploring African capital markets and development finance through data

 <!---
 Data-with-Bridget/Data-with-Bridget is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.